chanduaki/lorawan-stack-docs/doc/content/getting-started/installation/certificates.md

 }
 ```

+>**Note:** Remember to replace `thethings.example.com` with your server address!

-And run the following command to generate the server key and certificate:
+Then, run the following command to generate the server key and certificate:

 ```bash
 $ cfssl gencert -ca ca.pem -ca-key ca-key.pem cert.json | cfssljson -bare cert